Techrifat97/sshKeyManagementGuidelines/README.md

-in this pdf file, there are documented guidelines about how genearte, manage, multiple ssh keys as well as easy and safe login.
+in this pdf file, there are documented guidelines about how to genearte, manage, multiple ssh keys as well as easy and safe login.